Construction and verification of an innovative immune-related and hallmark gene sets prognostic model for bladder cancer

 Consequently, the design of a prognostic model enabled the utilization of the immune-related genome to inform the treatment of BC and identify novel immunotherapeutic targets that are anticipated to be developed and applied in the future.
 After KM survival analysis, the low-risk group exhibited superior survival outcomes compared to the high-risk group.
 This model demonstrates stronger predictive efficacy, particularly among patients with advanced stage BC, characterized by a high degree of malignancy.
 Subsequently, the nomogram visually illustrates the prediction effect of the model.
 Furthermore, the calibration curve, ROC curve, and DCA were employed to verify the accuracy and reliability of the model.

 GO enrichment analysis revealed that ECM organization is associated with the N gene set in the model.
 As a critical component of TME, ECM interacts with cytokines, chemokines, and cancer cells to construct a cross-linking signaling network (17).
 A previous study has shown that remodeling of ECM is associated with the promotion of malignant tumor development and poor patient prognosis (18).
 Through KEGG enrichment analysis, we found that the gene sets enriched in BC adjacent tissues were highly correlated with the PI3K-Akt signaling pathway.
 The PI3K-Akt signaling pathway is one of the most commonly dysregulated pathways in cancer (19).
 It has been demonstrated that TEAD4 contributes to epithelial-mesenchymal transition (EMT) in BC cells by activating the PI3K/AKT pathway (20).
 Akt methylation is a crucial step that synergizes with PI3K signaling to control Akt activation, and targeting SETDB1 signaling may be a potential therapeutic strategy against overactive AkT-driven cancers (21).
-Additionally, immune metabolism plays a pivotal role in immunity, and it is noteworthy that the PI3K-AKT-mTOR pathway is indispensable for modulating immune functions (22).
+Additionally, immune metabolism plays a pivotal role in immunity, and it is noteworthy that the phosphoinositide 3-kinase (PI3K)-protein kinase B (AKT)-mammalian target of rapamycin (mTOR) pathway is indispensable for modulating immune functions (22).
 Furthermore, this pathway serves as a vital signaling mechanism underlying T cell activation and functionality (23), with the mTOR node at the core of its downstream signaling cascade emerging as a crucial regulator of immune response (24).
 The PI3K-Akt pathway exhibits a tight correlation with cancer hallmarks.
 Previous investigations have demonstrated that the PI3K-Akt pathway plays a pivotal role in the polarization, proliferative capacity, and survival mechanisms of M2-like tumor-associated macrophages.
 Subsequently, this pathway is implicated in promoting tumor growth, facilitating metastasis, initiating tissue remodeling processes, and inducing immunosuppressive effects (25).
 Furthermore, DNA-binding 2 inhibitors are also capable of suppressing the progression and metastasis of BC via the PI3K-Akt signaling pathway (26).
 Although inhibitors of this signaling pathway exhibit some cytotoxicity and resistance, current combination therapy, including PI3K/Akt/mTOR inhibitors, has been utilized to improve patient response and clinical outcomes.
 In conclusion, PI3K-Akt can be considered a promising prognostic factor and therapeutic target in BC.

 An increasing number of studies have demonstrated the efficacy of ICIs in treating BC, albeit most BC patients show no sensitivity towards these present therapeutic targets.
 Therefore, there is a pressing need to identify novel prognostic biomarkers and predictors of treatment response to promote individualized and precise treatment of BC.
 Within the N gene set, EGFR and ITGA2 were identified as two pivotal genes owing to their high degree values.
 In the context of cancer metastasis, exosome-mediated signaling factors play a pivotal role in activating the epidermal growth factor receptor (EGFR) signaling pathway, thereby contributing significantly to the progression of cancer metastasis (27).
 Monoclonal antibodies or small molecule tyrosine kinase inhibitors (TKIs) targeting EGFR inhibition have been approved for treating RAS wild-type colorectal cancer (28), and have also been shown to be beneficial in basal-like MIBC (29).
-The EGFR gene is also intricately linked to anti-tumor immunity, and the abnormal activation of the EGFR signaling pathway can occur in conjunction with the PI3K/AKT/mTORC and p53 signaling pathways.
+The EGFR gene is also intricately linked to anti-tumor immunity, and the abnormal activation of the EGFR signaling pathway can occur in conjunction with the PI3K/AKT/mTOR and p53 signaling pathways.
 This interaction regulates the growth and migration of tumor cells, underscoring the significance of EGFR in the context of tumorigenesis (30).
 Meanwhile, the upregulation of epiregulin (ERPG) primarily serves to activate the EGFR signaling pathway, thereby fostering the advancement of numerous malignancies (31).
 EGFR thus has promising potential for treatment of BC, a fact reinforced by this study.

 ITGA2 could be a key regulatory factor in controlling the migration, invasion, and metastasis of tumor cells (32).
 In the conduct of this research, the immune gene set was scored utilizing MCODE methodology to search for crucial genes and ITGA2 was identified as a significant hub gene in the adjacent tissues of bladder tumors.
 Although BC immunotherapy-based drugs and clinical trials targeting ITGA2 have yet to be developed, previous findings indicate that ITGA2 has a role in cancer development.
 Studies have shown that ITGA2 is abnormally overexpressed and significantly associated with poor survival of several malignant tumors (32,33).
 Research has conclusively demonstrated a positive correlation between the expression of ITGA2 and programmed cell death ligand 1 (PD-L1) within the pancreatic cancer TME.
 In addition, the inhibition of ITGA2 has been shown to effectively attenuate the proliferative and invasive capabilities of pancreatic cancer cells (34).
 Blocking ITGA2 improves tumor immune response by reducing the phosphorylation level of STAT3 and inhibiting PD-L1 expression in vivo (35).
 Overall, ITGA2 may serve as a novel prognostic biomarker for BC and a new target for ICB therapy.